kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/attach_mrna_to_zif268/purefrex/notes.rst

 2021/04/21:

 I'm coming back to this experiment after have don a lot of optimization with mWasabi, e.g. :expt:`101`.
-The main takeaways from that work are that:
+The main takeaways from that work are that I
+should:

-- I should use PUREfrex rather than PURExpress.
+- Use PUREfrex rather than PURExpress.
 I'm still not sure which version of PUREfrex (e.g. 1.0 or 2.0) I should use, though.

-- I should use FluoroText GreenLys to visualize Zif268 expression.
+- Use FluoroText GreenLys and TBE/urea PAGE to visualize Zif268 expression.

 Considerations
 ==============